Business Loans for Bad Credit

 - Other fees.
 Additional fees associated with a small business loan may include check processing fees, prepayment fees, and late payment penalties.

 A variety of factors contribute to your eligibility for a loan.
-If you’re wondering what kind of small business loan you could qualify for, here are some general benchmarks to be aware of:*
+Here are some general benchmarks that may contribute to your loan approval:*

-- New businesses.
-If you’ve been in business for less than a year, it may be hard to find a loan, even if you have good credit.
+- New businesses or Startups.
+If you are a startup or have been in business for less than a year, it may be hard to find a loan, even if you have good credit.
 Potential financing options include startup financing, secured personal credit cards, and business credit cards.

 - Owners with a credit score under 550.
 With a credit score between 500 and 550, you might have difficulty applying for certain types of loans.
 However, if your business is doing well, alternative lenders may use factors other than your credit score to determine your eligibility.